The Faculty of Engineering offers the opportunity to study for full-time and part-time MPhil and PhD degrees across each of our departments:

 to find out how to apply.

-First class or upper second class honours degree in engineering, physics, computer science, mathematics or other related disciplines.
-This may be supplemented by an appropriate MSc.
+MPhil: A first or upper second class honours degree (or international equivalent) in computer science, engineering, mathematics, physics or other related disciplines.

 English language requirements